quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  SCHC is allocated the appropriate ethertype, IPv6 Next Header value or UDP port from IANA.

 In the example above,

-* the Dispatch "intercepts" outbound packets whose UDP destination port is 5678, which is used by CoAP.
+* On Endpoint 1, the Dispatch "intercepts" outbound packets whose UDP destination port is 5678, which is used by CoAP.
 It then routes these packets to the SCHC Instance for CoAP over UDP over IPv6.
-The SCHC instance then compresses the CoAP, UDP and IPv6 headers, and delivers the compressed packet to the Dispatch Engine, which then sends it over the network, setting the appropriate SCHC ethertype in the link layer header.
+The SCHC instance then compresses the CoAP, UDP and IPv6 headers, and calls the Link Layer interface to send the compressed packet over the network, setting the appropriate SCHC ethertype in the link layer header.

-* Packets received from the network matching the SCHC ethertype are processed in the reverse order.
- The Dispatch Engine receives the SCHC packet and routes it to the SCHC Instance for CoAP over UDP over IPv6.
- The SCHC Instance then decompresses the packet and delivers it to the appropriate application or protocol routine.
+* On Endpoint 2, incoming packets whose SCHC ethertype is set to the SCHC value are routed to the SCHC Instance for CoAP over UDP over IPv6.
+The SCHC Instance decompresses the SCHC packets and delivers them to the IPv6 layer.

 #### Case 2: The Dispatch engine lives outside of the network stack.